vonclites/cs111_assignments/README.md

 ```bash
 cd code
 ```
-Within this directory, we will create another folder specifically for our lab assignments by downloading this github repository.
-You can also create other directories for other coding projects you may undertake.
+Within this directory, we will 'clone' a copy of the lab assignments repository.
+(You can also create other directories for other coding projects you may undertake.)

-For now, let's download the cs111_assignments repository into the code directory.
-This process is called "cloning."
 Type
 ```bash
 git clone http://github.com/vonclites/cs111_assignments